 ISBN: 978-0-87101-401-6.
 2011.
 Item #4016.
 308 pages.

-You MUST enter member number and discount code to receive member discount at checkout.
+You MUST enter member number to receive member discount at checkout.

 Increasingly, nonprofit or nongovernmental organizations are playing integral roles in community and social change, and their boards are critical structures to the achievement of institutional effectiveness.
 Throughout the book, Moxley maintains a focus on the community service organization and what makes it distinctive as an agent of social change.
 Structured as a roadmap, the book offers specific steps for newly founded boards as well as for those that are working to revitalize their leadership.

 With its numerous examples and guidelines, this book is relevant to senior organizational administrators working directly with boards, board members themselves, students preparing for careers in community service, and activists engaging in social change efforts at the community level.
 Beyond Oversight: Developing Grassroots Nonprofit Boards for Community and Institutional Change is one of the best investments you can make in your organization’s governing body.

 - Imperative of Board Development in Community Service

 SECTION TWO: Developing the Board as a Multidimensional System

 - Functional Dimension

 - Lifespan Dimension

 - Identifying "Where We Are Going"